DaveCasey/OpenTrons/Configuration/CONFIGURATION.md

 $1po=0 or $1po=1

 into TinyG with CoolTerm.
-There are only 2 options for a given motors polarity, so you have a 50-50 shot.
+There are only 2 options for a given motor's polarity, so you have a 50-50 shot.

+If it doesn't work, switch the value and try again.

 ========